Wellington, New Zealand

 Local Payment Customs and Tipping Practices:

-- Tipping is not customary in New Zealand.
-Service charges are usually included in bills.
+- Tipping: Tipping is not customary in New Zealand, as service charges are usually included in the bill.
+It's appreciated but not expected.

 Best Travel Credit Cards